U.S. flag

 Like psychotherapy, antidepressants are a key part of treating depression.
 They aim to relieve symptoms and prevent depression from coming back.

 Opinions vary on how effective antidepressants are in relieving the symptoms of depression.
 Some people doubt that they work well, while others consider them to be essential.
-But, like with many other treatments, these medications may help in some situations and not in others.
-They are effective in moderate, severe and chronic depression, but probably not in mild cases.
+But as is true for many other treatments, these medications may help in some situations, and not in others.
+They are an option for moderate, severe and chronic depression, but usually not for mild forms.
 They can also have side effects.
 It is important to discuss the pros and cons of antidepressants with your doctor.

-This information is about using medication to treat the most common form of depression, known as unipolar depression.
+This information is about using medication to treat the most common form of depression, known as major depressive disorder.
 The treatment options for manic depression (bipolar disorder) aren't discussed here.

 What antidepressants are available?